 - Drizzle with brown butter lemon mixture.

-How do I make Brown Butter Lemon drizzle
+How I make Brown Butter Lemon drizzle

 - Use a pan with a light covered bottom so you can see the color.